aws-samples/amazon-pinpoint-connect-callback-requestor/README.md

 ### Setup
 #### Step 1: Pinpoint
-Create the new Pinpoint project or identify one you want to reuse along with the long-code.
+Create the new Pinpoint project and request a new long-code (the phone number through which all of the interactions will take place).
+See [steps 1.1 and 1.2 of this tutorial](https://docs.aws.amazon.com/pinpoint/latest/developerguide/tutorials-two-way-sms-part-1.html).
+Alternatively, you can simply reuse an existing project and phone number (aka long- or short-code).
-Setup two-way SMS by clicking on the long-code (aka phone number) of choice under the "SMS and voice" Settings and enabling the 2-way with the SNS topic defined.
-Take note of the SNS topic (new or existing).
+Enable two-way SMS by clicking on the long-code of choice under the "SMS and voice" Settings and enabling the 2-way with the SNS topic defined.
+See [step 1.3 of the same tutorial](https://docs.aws.amazon.com/pinpoint/latest/developerguide/tutorials-two-way-sms-part-1.html).
+Take note of this SNS topic (new or existing).
 If this number will be used for outgoing notifications, make sure you handle unsubscribe (aka STOP) requests.
 Optionally add a temporary email subscription to the SNS topic to passively and proactively monitor it during debugging.
 Send SMS through and confirm SNS event occurs.
 #### Step 2: Connect
 Create the new Connect instance or identify the one you want to reuse along with the phone number(s).
 Optionally setup new basic Connect queue for Callback and another one for Callback routing if you want to use a separate number for that.
 Create new flow to push new callback requests.
-Use [src/connectFlow.json](src/connectFlow.json) as a reference, if/as needed:
+Feel free to use [src/connectFlow.json](src/connectFlow.json) as a reference (but take note to replace the Account ID, Region, etc. to the appropriate ones from your own account).
+The general flow should look along the lines of the following:
-![Connect Callback flow Diagram](misc/ConnectCallBackFlow.png?raw=true) Note the main portions of the flow is:
+![Connect Callback flow Diagram](misc/ConnectCallBackFlow.png?raw=true) Note the main portions of the flow above is:
 1. The _Set callback number_ set to "callbacknumber" attribute (no quotes):
 ![Screenshot of callback box](misc/ConnectCallBackBox.png?raw=true)
 2. And following it _Transfer to queue_ set to _Transfer to callback queue_ with the appropriate queue selected: